 What are the Major Benefits of Knowledge Base?

-But there are plenty of other benefits to having a good knowledge base your customers can rely on when they need support.
+But there are plenty of other benefits of knowledge base where your customers can rely on when they need support.
 Check them out:

-1. A knowledge base can keep your customers happy
+1. A good knowledge base keeps your customers happy

-According to HubSpot, the most cost-effective way of growing your business is by focusing your efforts on making your customers happy and successful.
+The most cost-effective way of growing your business is by focusing your efforts on achieving customer success.

 You should aim to exceed their expectations by creating a positive customer experience.